What are Tithes and Offerings?

 While tithes are the basics of Christian Stewardship, offerings are gifts made above and beyond the scriptural tithe.
 Throughout the year, you may learn of financial needs beyond regular operations to which you feel led by God to contribute.

-Gifts made to such specific areas are call “designated” gifts, and when making contributions to those areas, you must specify or designate where you want that money to go.
+Gifts made to specific areas are call “designated” gifts, and when making contributions to those areas, you must specify or designate where you want that money to go.
 Some of those areas include but are not limited to: